hnunner/nidm-simulation/README.md

 Note: Depending on the settings in _src/main/resources/config.properties_ the _data generator_ may generate large amounts of data taking a very long time to finish.

 ## Using the _GUI_ version of the NIDM Simulator
 When starting the _GUI_ version of the NIDM Simulator two windows appear.
-The main window allows to define the parameter settings, control the simulation, and export network data.
+The main window allows to define the parameter settings, control the simulation, export network data, and displays the network simulations.
 The second window shows detailed statistics for the whole network (_Global Stats_) and for a single agent (_Agent Stats_) that can be selected by clicking on the corresponding node in the white network area once agents have been added.

 ### Running a simulation
 Running a minimal simulation requires the following steps: